-CE 6.1.10: Adaptive multi-transform (AMT) with constraints [JVET-J0018]
+CE 6.1.10: Adaptive multi-transform (AMT) with speed-up [JVET-J0018]

 In J0018, the adaptive multi-core transform (AMT) can select the horizontal transform and vertical transform from DCT-II, DST-VII and flipped DST-VII (FDST-VII).
 An AMT flag is defined.
 AMT flag equal to “0” indicates that DCT-II is used for both horizontal transform and vertical transform, AMT flag equal to “1” indicates that another transform type is used depending on an indicator, AMT index.
 In J0018, AMT is only allowed when both CU width and height are smaller than or equal to 64.
-AMT flag is signaled when the number of non-zero coefficients is larger than a threshold.
-For inter CUs, the threshold is set to 2.
-For intra CUs, it is set to 0.
-AMT index is signaled if the number of non-zero coefficients is larger than 2; otherwise, it is inferred as 0.
-Moreover, for a CU with width, W, and height, H, the number of AMT index is reduced.
+AMT flag can be indicated by the intra prediction modes.
+Even Intra prediction modes are implicitly assigned with AMT flag 1 and odd Intra prediction modes are implicitly assigned with AMT flag 0.
+When AMT flag is equal to 1, different numbers of AMT modes will be tested according to the CU size.